TheKliko/klikos-modloader/readme.md

 Each mod can be toggled on or off, change the load order to make sure your mods are applied in the right order.

 <h3>Automatic mod updates</h3>
-<a href="https://github.com/TheKliko/klikos-modding-tool">Kliko's modding tool</a> has been integrated to automatically update compatible mods.
+I have integrated <a href="https://github.com/TheKliko/klikos-modding-tool">my modding tool</a> to automatically update compatible mods.

 <h3>Community mods</h3>
 Download mods with the press of a button.
+Of course you can still add other mods manually.

 <h3>Discord RPC & BloxstrapSDK support</h3>
 Replace Roblox's default rich presence to show more details.
 The BloxstrapSDK allows games to set custom RPC data.